 Our network also uses "cookies" to track user behavior and preferences.
 A cookie is information keyed to a specific server, file pathway or directory location that is stored on a user's hard drive or browser, possibly without the user's knowledge, but is generally removable by the user.
 We use information gathered from cookies to tailor content to users of its network and such information may also be provided to advertisers on an aggregate basis.
 In addition, advertisers may themselves use cookies to track user behavior and preferences.
 A number of internet commentators, advocates and governmental bodies in the United States and other countries have urged the passage of laws directly or indirectly limiting or abolishing the use of cookies.
 Other tracking technologies, such as so-called "pixel tags" or "clear GIFs", are also coming under increasing scrutiny by legislators, regulators and consumers, imposing liability risks on our business.
-In addition, legal restrictions on cookies, pixel tags and other tracking technologies may make it more difficult for us to tailor content to its users, making our network less attractive to users.
-Similarly, the unavailability of cookies, pixel tags and other tracking technologies may restrict the use of targeted advertising, making our network less attractive to advertisers and causing it to lose significant advertising revenues.
+In addition, legal restrictions on cookies, pixel tags and other tracking technologies may make it more difficult for us to tailor content to its users, making our network less attractive to advertisers and causing it to lose significant advertising revenues.

-Government regulation of the internet and e-commerce is evolving and unfavorable changes could harm our business
+Government regulation of the internet and e-commerce is evolving and unfavourable changes could harm our business

 We are subject to general business regulations and laws, as well as regulations and laws specifically governing the internet and e-commerce.
 Existing and future laws and regulations may impede the growth of the internet or online services.
 These regulations and laws may cover taxation, privacy, data protection, pricing, content, copyrights, distribution, electronic contracts and other communications, consumer protection, and the characteristics and quality of products and services.
 It is not clear how existing laws governing issues such as property ownership, libel, and personal privacy apply to the internet and e-commerce.
-Unfavorable regulations and laws could diminish the demand for our products and services and increase its cost of doing business.
+Unfavourable regulations and laws could diminish the demand for our products and services and increase its cost of doing business.